 Lemma 10.
-Let τ_i be the HW-task under analysis connected to interconnect I at the L-th hierarchical level.
-Supposing that τ_i issues a request for transaction, the worst-case delay contribution of an interfering transaction issued by HW-task τ_j placed at an arbitrary hierarchical level is bounded by:
+Let τ_i be the HW-task under analysis connected to interconnect I at the Lth hierarchical level.
+Supposing that τ_i issues a request for transaction, the worst-case delay contribution of an interfering transaction issued by HW-task τ_j placed at an arbitrary hierarchical level is bounded by for read and write transactions, respectively.
+This result is independent of the hierarchical level of τ_i .